st235/HSE.DeepLearning/README.md

 This is the patch that was sent to the authors of `Nanodet`:
 - [#516 Guard CUDA calls with an explicit check](https://github.com/RangiLyu/nanodet/pull/516)

-_NanodetDetectionsProvider_ supports 3 different models:
+_NanodetDetectionsProvider_ supports the following checkpoints:
 - Legacy M
 - PlusM320
 - PlusM15X320